MPs’ corporate jollies kept secret, laughing MP recorded saying

 Scott Benton said there were ‘ways around’ strict rules

-MPs enjoy corporate hospitality – including days out at the races – without it being declared, a laughing MP has suggested to undercover reporters.
+MPs enjoy corporate hospitality – including days out at the races – without it being declared, a laughing member of parliament has suggested to undercover reporters.

-Scott Benton said there were “ways around” strict rules on jollies offered to members of parliament.
+Scott Benton said there were “ways around” strict rules on jollies offered by businesses to him and his fellow MPs.

-A recording of his comments was released just hours after he was stripped of the Tory whip when undercover footage showed him offering to lobby ministers on behalf of a gambling investor.
+A recording of Mr Benton’s comments was released just hours after he was stripped of the Tory whip when undercover footage showed him offering to lobby ministers on behalf of a gambling investor.

 He also suggested he was willing to leak sensitive information to, and ask parliamentary questions on behalf of, a fake investment fund, in an exchange recorded during an investigation by The Times.